It’s no fun to think about all the ways your business can be disrupted—hurricanes, tsunamis,

 Data center continuity is the final element.
 Most large organizations already have more than one data center for scale and redundancy.
 If one comes offline for any reason—planned or unplanned—people should be able to switch seamlessly to another to access the same apps and data.
 Make sure your infrastructure can support this response in terms of rapid, automated failover, load balancing and network capacity.

 Citrix offers many technologies and best practices to help your business through disruptions of all kinds.
-You can learn more here: https://www.citrix.com/networking/business-continuity.html.
+Learn more about Citrix business continuity solutions.

 You might also like these articles